Research

 I believe urban planning does not end with a plan.
 It only begins there.

-My Columbia University dissertation, available to read and engage in Columbia Academic Commons here, considered specific tactics of bottom-up accommodation, negotiation, and resistance to apartheid-era spatial planning practice in one former South African "Bantustan" capital city, a non-white receiving site of widespread forced relocation, Mmabatho and today Mahikeng, North West, South Africa.
-Focusing on this case study of Mahikeng, my study finds that residents have repurposed top-down technocratic planning premises with an array of multi-actor amalgams, creative assemblages, and heterogeneous spatial forms.
+A primary, active strand of research considers resident tactics of bottom-up accommodation, negotiation, and resistance to apartheid-era spatial planning practice in one former South African "Bantustan" capital city, a non-white receiving site of widespread forced relocation, Mmabatho and today Mahikeng, North West, South Africa.
+My Columbia University dissertation, available to read and engage in Columbia Academic Commons here, considered specific tactics of repurposing in Mahikeng.
+In Mahikeng, residents have repurposed top-down technocratic planning premises with an array of multi-actor amalgams, creative assemblages, and heterogeneous spatial forms.
 Residents respond to public architecture and planning with amalgams that remain subject to contestation, disruption, repurposing, and innovation.
 I believe that repurposing is a glimpse into grassroots popular democracy.
 From my research, a general lesson applicable to the field of urban planning and processes of urbanization emerges: planning does not end with the plan; it merely begins with the plan.
+My interest lies in how those relocated residents, those whom we might call the “planned upon,” received colonial and apartheid plans, and how varied resistances produced, fomented, or otherwise reworked master-planning premises.
+To engage such processes, I draw on institutional analysis and mixed methods including archival research, semi-structured interviews, and a close analytic readings of built sites.
+I find that Residents' responses to public architecture and planning themselves remain subject to contestation, disruption, repurposing, and innovation.
+These responses of repurposing stem from healing, but also for both universal and contextually specific demands for human dignity, economic equality, and social justice.